Dipak-Kalaskar077/Ansible/README.md

 3) Configuration Management

-Ansible can be used to
+Ansible can be used to automate configuration management tasks
 4) Scalability

 ### Common Use Cases: